DerekSeverson/gulp-inject-stringified-html/README.md

 ##### Relative Paths

-Often Single-Page-Application (SPA) projects put templates and javascript views components in the same directory structure - and thus `gulp-inject-stringified-html` allows "Relative Paths".
-The examples above both use relative paths to inject the corresponding template.
+All examples above use relative paths to inject the corresponding template.

+Often single page apps put templates and view logic in the same directory.
+Using relative paths with `gulp-inject-stringified-html` are usually best for this.

 ```
 // Common Directory Structure